stellio-hub/stellio-docs/docs/source/migrations/0.7.0/neo4j-migrations.rst

 Note: Please consider that the 4.x version add support for multiple databases that follow a naming convention without special characters including dots.

-4- In the entity service, recreate the neo4j container by running:
+4- In the entity service folder, recreate the neo4j container by running:

 .. code-block:: shell